Thesoul20/personal_saved/README.md

-# personal_saved
+# Word Cloud

-In this repo, saved overall personly used useful python files to handle daily work.
+In this brench, there are word cloud code to generate Word Cloud for single or multiple Markdown file.